 Our role as surveyors across the built environment and on infrastructure projects continues to expand as we take increasing responsibility to support clients in their data and asset management requirements.

-As a proactive and collaborative member of the geospatial industry, Technics recognises the benefits of BIM (Building Information Modelling) both to the UK and internationally and regularly advises clients on digital transformation within an increasingly software and information-driven world.
+As a proactive and collaborative member of the geospatial industry, Technics recognises the benefits of BIM (Building Information Modelling), both to the UK and internationally.
+We regularly advise clients on digital transformation within an increasingly software and information-driven world.

 We believe this value proposition will improve over time as the industry embraces the digital changes and a more fully collaborative and digital way of working.
 By using the right information and type of data at the right time, clients can begin to realise the benefits of a digital built environment.

 To ensure we understand the deliverables for clients, Technics has created a to set out the specification of works and elements schedule that the client requires.
 This document highlights the achievable accuracy, our methodology, the level of detail and final outputs.
 You can also download and digest the full BIM Level 2 standards now hosted by the British Standards Institution (BSI), along with the formal definition and other elements required to deliver BIM Level 2.

 This is the standard that the industry is aiming towards; the collaborative working and sharing of digital information across project professional groups.
 The graphic below shows the PAS 1192-2 interpretation of the progressive stages of work.
 It illustrates the ongoing enhancement of the asset model as it becomes more and more developed with each stage.